Palettization Overview#

 Granularity#

-Figure above shows what is referred to as per_tensor granularity, where the entire tensor shares a single LUT.
+The figure above shows what is referred to as per_tensor granularity, where the entire tensor shares a single LUT.
 This can lead to high approximation error for large matrices.
-Starting iOS18/macOS15, a mode called per_grouped_channel is available , which allows a group of channels (specified by the parameter group_size) to share a single LUT, thereby having multiple LUTs for the whole weight matrix.
+Starting with iOS18/macOS15, a mode called per_grouped_channel is available.
+It allows a group of channels, specified by the parameter group_size, to share a single LUT, thereby having multiple LUTs for the whole weight matrix.
 For example, a weight of shape (1024, 1024), with group_size=16, will have 64 LUTs.

 Palettization granularity